ensemble-ai/exercise-2-camera-control-chris-phan/PeerReview-Exercise2-corypham.md

 The crosshair is correctly drawn and sticks to the vessel as intended, providing a visual indicator of the target's position.
 However, the camera does not maintain proper centering around the vessel and crosshair.
 As a result, the view does not follow the vessel as it moves, which deviates from the assignment's goal for Stage 1, where the camera should always be centered on the vessel.
 This lack of centering limits the functionality and usability of the controller in tracking the vessel's movement dynamically.
 ### Stage 2 ###

-- [ ] Perfect
-- [ ] Great
-- [ ] Good
-- [ ] Satisfactory
-- [x] Unsatisfactory

-___
-#### Justification #####
-The implementation does not meet the requirements for Stage 2.
-The camera does not move at a constant speed along the X and Z axes, which is a key feature of this stage.
-While a frame border box is drawn, it remains stationary rather than following the vessel at the specified autoscroll speed.
-Consequently, the vessel is able to move outside the box boundaries, which does not align with the instructions that state the player should be contained within a moving frame.
-Additionally, the camera and box should be scrolling continuously, with the vessel pushed forward upon reaching the left edge of the box, but this behavior is not observed.
-___
-### Stage 3 ###

-- [ ] Perfect
-- [ ] Great
-- [ ] Good
-- [ ] Satisfactory
-- [x] Unsatisfactory

-___
-#### Justification #####
-The crosshair is initially drawn at the center of the screen as specified, but it does not remain centered when the vessel begins to move.
-The crosshair fails to stay locked to the center of the camera, resulting in it not following the vessel's movement.
-This behavior does not align with the requirements for Stage 3, where the cross should be position-locked in the center of the camera at all times, with the camera smoothly following the vessel using lerp smoothing.
-Since the crosshair and camera do not dynamically track the vessel's position, the implementation does not meet the objectives of this stage.
-### Stage 4 ###

 - [x] Perfect
 - [ ] Great
 - [ ] Good